FrinkGlobal/utils-rs/README.md

 address representation and the currency amount type.
 Each of them is explained in its own documentation and can be easily used by third parties.

-Using is as simple as including this in the crate:
+Using it is as simple as including this in the crate:
 ```rust
 extern crate fractal_utils;
 ```